360SR/360SR-Challenge/README.md

 ## Submission

 We use CodaLab for online submission in the development phase.
 Here, we provide an example (TBD) to help participants to format their submissions.
 In the test phase, the final results and the source codes (both training and test) need to be submitted.
-Please refer to our online website for details of the submission rules.
+Please refer to our [online website](https://github.com/360SR/360SR-Challenge) for details of the submission rules.

+## Important Dates

+TBD

+## Scripts

+We provide some useful scripts:

+- WS-PSNR evaluation
+- sub-image cropping
+- dataset loader

 ## FAQ